KannaVairavan/Work-Day-Scheduler/README.md

 ### Local Storage

-Each time block has text area where the uses can enter event and click save button.
+Each time block has text area where the user can enter event and click save button.
 The event text is saved in local storage.
 When I refresh the page the app will render saved events.